-It is possible that aliens, if they are to be found in outer space, might do the same thing.
+It is possible that aliens from outer space might do the same thing.
 Consider, for example, the plot of Star Trek: The Motion Picture (2009 ).
 In this film Captain Kirk and his crew face the daunting task of facing down Vgr, a space probe from another part of the universe – or is it?
 It turns out to be Voyager 6, a space probe sent out from Earth early on in the NASA space exploration programme.
-The primitive, if amazing Voyager comes back to the Milky Way, courtesy of a distant civilisation, but it returns as a large and hostile object .
-The aliens who found it decided that it needed to go home with an array of protections to ensure that it could look after itself on the trip.
-NASA did not send Voyager 6 with that array of defences.
-Any good intentions held by the aliens certainly gave Captain Kirk a run for his money!
+The primitive, if amazing Voyager comes back to the Milky Way, courtesy of a distant civilisation, but it returns as a large and hostile object.

 Presently they heard a solemn Voice, that seemed to come from somewhere near the top of the great dome, and it said:

 “I am Oz, the Great and Terrible.
 Why do you seek me?”